alanStrait/fly-light/README.md

 `fly-global` is effectively an orchestration service of collaborating processes, made resilient in a dynamic supervisor tree, allocating resources from infrastructure on a region-machine basis based on requests from `fly-cli`.

 ### fly-kv
 **fly-kv** is the placeholder for the Hashicorp Consul key-value store that is specially designed to track device status.
 In this case it is an OTP GenServer called `Store` that bootstraps a data-structure of regions and their machines from a CSV file.  `fly-kv` serves as the heart of the architecture, providing data services that include finding machines for a region that likely have availability based on allocation request, shuffling the result so that machines are allocated as randomly as possible.
-These candidates are asked for from the `fly-global` orchestration service, who then asks each identified `MachineD` whether it can host the requested VM until one agrees.
+These candidates are asked for from the `fly-global` orchestration service, who then asks each identified `MachineD` whether it can host the requested VM.
+This continues until a MachineD is found to be available.
 The resulting allocation is asynchronously fed back to the `fly-kv` application by way of `FlyD`.

 ### fly-dash
 **fly-dash** is a LiveView SPA that lists all of the regions and displays machines in the region when the region is selected.
 The machines that are allocated indicate this by changing the status of the machine and showing machine resources in a different color, providing touch-less visual indicators of machine allocation.
 The synchronization between `fly-kv` and `fly-dash` is performed over distributed PubSub enabled by Phoenix's default `Phoenix.PubSub.PG2` process group clustering enabled by Erlang.